 Light, simple, and fast, the GUNBOAT 62s set new standards for multihulls and carved out a luxury performance cruising category of catamarans the world had never seen before.

 The original Gunboat!
 This trailblazer is an icon and reset the bar for the luxury performance catamaran market.
-Chris White was the first out of the blocks with his Atlantic Cats, but the Gunboat 62 sets the standard for luxury and innovative construction techniques.
+Chris White was the first out of the blocks with a forward cockpit with his Atlantic Cats, but the Gunboat 62 sets the standard for luxury and innovative construction techniques.

 In 2014 Cruising World named TRIBE as one of the “40 Greatest, Most Influential Cruising Boats of All Time” and Yachting World in 2016 ranked TRIBE as 6th among “50 Yachts That Changed The Way We Sail.”